-Soda on average has over 30 grams of sugar and caffeine whereas kombucha has anywhere between 3 to 8 grams of sugar and 6 to 14 grams of caffeine.
+Soda on average has over 30 grams of sugar whereas kombucha has anywhere between 3 to 8 grams of sugar and 6 to 14 mg of caffeine.

 Suffice to say, if you’re worried about your sugar and caffeine intake, kombucha will always be your best option.

-You know better than to buy into what everyone says about it curing just about any kind of disease you can think of.
+You know better than to buy into what everyone says about kombucha curing just about any kind of disease you can think of.